Important information

 Impact of the Company's operations on the community and the environment

-As part of the management information reviewed at its regular meetings, the Board receives a Risk Management report, containing a report on Environmental, Social and Governance (ESG) matters which includes a Climate Change Dashboard, monitoring climate change measures in place including Scope 1, 2 and 3 GHG emissions.
+As part of the management information reviewed at its regular meetings, the Board Risk Committee receives a Risk Management report, containing a report on Environmental, Social and Governance (ESG) matters which includes a Climate Change Dashboard, monitoring climate change measures in place including Scope 1, 2 and 3 GHG emissions.
 This dashboard details climate-change measures and actions.

 The Board is updated on the steps the Group is taking to become more sustainable, given its exposure to climate change transition risk as the UK evolves to a low carbon economy.
 It is also kept informed of the formal approach to ESG established to develop over time, which will underpin the Arbuthnot Principles and Values within the workplace under five pillars of sustainability – governance, clients, employees, community and environment (ESG Pillars).
 The ESG actions taken are in recognition of the Group’s responsibility to make a positive societal impact and the political, regulatory and legal pressure with clients and investors in ABG increasingly interested in the Group’s ESG stance.